 Preface.
-This is a summary of four articles about why an automated vehicle is not likely to ever happen.
-It would also be a huge waste of energy as people drove more miles, used mass transit less if ever (which is far more energy-efficient), and increase congestion.
+Below are excerpts from four articles about why an automated vehicle is unlikely.
 Researchers have found that people will drive 76% more miles, and stop using bicycles, mass transit, and services like Lyft and Uber, so they’d be a huge waste of energy and increase congestion.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report ]